I Bought a Black Christmas Tree on a Whim—and I Love It

 The timing was everything.
 My favorite garden store in Cedar Rapids, Iowa, was holding a going-out-of-business sale, and in the middle of the August heat I found myself dreamily gliding through rows of flocked and classic evergreen trees—full of Christmas wonder.
 I was nearing the end of the aisle when a dark and handsome tree caught my eye—skinny, 6 feet tall, and black instead of green—and stole my heart.
 The deep discount sealed the deal.

 My brain turned into a Pinterest explosion of ideas as I happily carted my new tree to the car.
 Until that moment, I had owned only a tiny Charlie Brown tree because my apartment simply couldn’t accommodate anything larger.
 Now my options were endless.
 “You can string up orange lights and ornaments for Halloween,” offered the store associate, “or even do a Star Wars tree!”
 (Please, don’t get my husband’s hopes up, I silently wished.)
 She hit on its most alluring quality, though: a black Christmas tree affords decorators a striking blank canvas.
 Its dark branches make colorful ornaments pop, metallics sparkle, and whites gleam.

-Another reason to love black Christmas trees: They're versatile for both traditional and modern aesthetics.
+Black Christmas trees are becoming more and more mainstream.
+They're now available online and in brick-and-mortar stores, and it's easy to see why they're a growing trend: They're versatile for both traditional and modern aesthetics.
 Since neutrals like cream, black, gray, and warm metals punctuate my transitional decor, I decided to adorn my tree with an assortment of mixed-metal ornaments.
 That way, my holiday palette could feel sophisticated and cohesive with the rest of my home rather than overtly Christmas-y, and I wouldn't have to reinvent my decor during the holiday season.